zspitz/dlr/docs/expr-tree-spec/api-reference.md

         (UnaryExpression node);
 ```

-<h3 id="visitt-method">4.50.3 Visit&lt;T&gt; Method</h3>
+<h3 id="visitt-method">4.50.3 Visit\<T\> Method</h3>

 This method iterates over nodes invoking elementVisitor on each.
-If any invocation returns a new instance of the T, then Visit&lt;T&gt; copies the collection, aliasing unchanged elements and point to the new ones elementVisitor created.
+If any invocation returns a new instance of the T, then Visit\<T\> copies the collection, aliasing unchanged elements and point to the new ones elementVisitor created.

 This method is for convenience, and it is used in the default implementations of several methods to walk children (for example, SwitchCases, CatchBlocks, MemberBindings, etc.).
 It is protected so that you can use it as well.